Genome architecture mapping: Calculating radial position

 GAMtools can be used to calculate the radial position of NPs.
 The radial position of an NP is a measure of how near or far that NP is from the equator or center of the nucleus.
 NPs that are close to the center of the nucleus are considered equatorial whereas NPs that are closer to the edge of the nucleus are considered apical.
-The GAMtools command to calculate radial positioning is gamtools radial_pos.
+The GAMtools command to calculate radial positioning is radial_pos.
 This requires that you have previously generated a segregation table.
 The radial position is estimated from the average size of NPs that contain a given chromatin region.
 Chromatin that are closer to the periphery will typically be intersected by smaller, more apical NPs, whereas central chromatin will be intersected by larger, equatorial NPs.

 In order to estimate the size of each NP, GAMtools looks at the number of windows each NP saw, as NPs that saw more windows can be assumed to be larger in volume.
 This is very similar to the method used to estimate chromatin compaction.
 The figure to the right illustrates how GAMtools looks at each NP's detection rate to estimate the volume, in order to determine the compaction or the radial position.
 If we look at the first NP, we see that it intersects all three windows, so we can estimate that it is one of the largest NPs.
 The second NP intersects two out of the three windows, so we can estimate that it is smaller than the first NP.
 The third NP only intersects one out of the three windows, so we can estimate that it is the smallest NP.
 Now that we have an estimation of the size of each NP, we can estimate the radial position.
 If we assume that the larger NPs are more equatorial, then we find that the first NP is the most equatorial, the second NP is the second most equatorial, and the third NP is the most apical.

+The GAMtools command for this step is: